 Finally, heavy lenses don't work well if the camera is mounted to the tripod with a plate or bracket.
-The heaviest lens I'm using is the 550 gram OM 90/2, which is quite stubby except when fully extended (see picture above).
+The heaviest lens I'd use this way is the 550 gram OM 90/2, which is quite stubby except when fully extended (see picture above).
 Before I bought the Novoflex lens collar, I was unable to use an otherwise excellent telephoto lens that weighed 876 grams and didn't have a tripod foot because it put too much pressure on the mount, and tended to drag the shift mechanism down even when in the locked position.
 With the Novoflex ASTAT-NEX collar I described above, heavier lenses like this can easily be used.

 I had to buy, try, and sell or return lots of lenses to find the ones that worked well.
-Along the way, I learned that you can’t go by general reviews from people who didn’t shift the lens.
+Along the way, I learned that you can’t go by general reviews.
 Some of the lenses I tested were as good unshifted as people who owned or tested them were saying, but fell apart once shifted.
 This section provides a summary of what I learned.
 Needless to say my “findings” are my opinions based on owning and/or testing between one and four copies of each lens.

 First, a few things to remember about Olympus lenses:

 * All lenses have their own distinctive qualities.
-Most (but not all) Olympus OM lenses tend to lower contrast, cooler tones and a bit of an “egg tempura” look.
+Many Olympus OM lenses tend to lower contrast, cooler tones and a bit of an “egg tempera” look.
 Because of these properties I have no trouble at all telling which of my X-T2 RAW files were made with an Olympus lens versus a Fuji lens.
-This may be a bit bothersome for colour photographers, but I shoot for black and white so I can achieve a consistent look from RAW files made with the different lenses.

 * Some lens designs trade off centre sharpness for edge sharpness.
 In choosing lens for shifting, I was willing to trade off some centre sharpness for evenness across the frame -- which is of course essential when shifting.
 The OM lenses I'm using tend to be good performers across the frame.